 Everything moves at a fast pace now days.
-But faster isn’t always better.
-You need to take the time to look at loan comparisons side by side.
+But faster isn’t always better so take the time to look at loan comparisons side-by-side.
 To compare accurately you need to look at:

 - Interest rates: The cost you’ll pay each year to borrow the money on your home loan.
 In this case, the lower the interest rate percentage, the more you’ll save over the life of your loan (which is a good thing, of course).
 Many homeowners choose to “lock” their interest rates 60-90 days before closing on their home loan to avoid potentially rising rates.

 - Mortgage points: Mortgage points are also referred to as discount points.
 It is a charge that you may incur based on the interest rate you choose and/or the terms of your loan, credit score, etc. One discount point is 1% of your total home loan amount.
 For example, on a $300,000 mortgage, one point would cost you $3,000 directly out of your pocket on closing day.
 Keep in mind, this money is in addition to your down payment and adds to your total closing costs.
 It’s also important to note that paying one discount point does not equate to a 1% lower interest rate.
 The charge for discount points may differ between loan programs and lenders.
 You can pay mortgage points and not get any reduction on your interest rate, so you really need to pay attention to the fine details to understand why a rate may have discounts points and other rates may not.
 Check out our points calculator to see if paying mortgage points makes sense for you.